-Topic 05 Glossary Page 124 of 162 organization with or in which one party has a substantial or remote interest; any activity or business conducted with an individual who is a relative. relative In the context of a related party transactions, a spouse, child, grandchild, parent, grandparent, brother or sister of the whole or half blood and their spouses as well as the parent, brother, sister or child of a spouse. remittance A sum collected in settlement of an amount due. recipient The entity that receives the proceeds of an ISA, IGA, grant or donation.
+Topic U5 Gloss ary Page 124 01 103 organization with or in which one party has a substantial or remote interest; any activity or business conducted with an relative In the context of a related party transactions, a spouse, child, grandchild, parent, grandparent, brother or sister of the whole or half blood and their spouses as well as the parent, brother, remittance sister or child of a spouse.
+A sum collected in settlement of an amount due. remittance A sum conected in settlement of an amount due. recipient The entity that receives the proceeds of an ISA, IGA, grant or donation.
 Any entity other than a vendor or beneficiary that receives Federal grant or contract monies.
 A non-Federal entity (a for-profit organization, not-for-profit organization, or governmental entity) that expends awards received directly from the Federal to carry out a Federal program, other than an individual who is the beneficiary of such program; the term "recipient" includes a state government or state agency that receives Federal grant awards.
 A non-Federal entity that receives a Federal award directly from a Federal awarding agency to carry out an activity under a Federal program.
 The term recipient does not include subrecipients. receipts Money taken in from any source or by any means.
 Documents that show expenses incurred. receivables See accounts receivable. receiving report A document used to record the quantities and description of goods taken into an entity's possession. receiving ticket A document used to record taking goods into an entity's possession. reconciliation The process of adjusting the differences between two items (i.e., amounts, balances, accounts, statements, etc.) so that they agree.
 The working paper or schedule that documents that process.